- Comparative Studies

 - Technological Change

-Bogost's research addresses computation as an expressive and cultural practice, with a particular focus on videogames.
-Bogost is the author of Unit Operations: An Approach to Videogame Criticism (MIT Press, 2006), Persuasive Games: The Expressive Power of Videogames (MIT Press, 2007), How To Do Things With Videogames (Minnesota, 2011), Alien Phenomenology, or What it's Like To Be a Thing (Minnesota, 2012), co-author (with Nick Montfort) of Video Computer System: A Platform Study of the Atari VCS (MIT Press, 2008), co-author (with his doctoral students Simon Ferrari and Bobby Schweizer) of Newsgames: Journalism at Play (MIT Press, 2010), and co-author (with nine others) of 10 PRINT CHR$(205.5+RND(1)); : GOTO 10 (MIT Press, 2012).
+Bogost is the author or co-author of Unit Operations: An Approach to Videogame Criticism (MIT Press, 2006), Persuasive Games: The Expressive Power of Videogames (MIT Press, 2007), How To Do Things With Videogames (Minnesota, 2011), Alien Phenomenology, or What it's Like To Be a Thing (Minnesota, 2012), of Racing the Beam: The Atari Video Computer System (with Nick Montfort, MIT Press, 2008), Newsgames: Journalism at Play (MIT Press, 2010, with his then-doctoral students Simon Ferrari and Bobby Schweizer), 10 PRINT CHR$(205.5+RND(1)); : GOTO 10 (with nine others, MIT Press, 2012), The Geek's Chihuahua: Living with Apple (Minnesota, 2015), How to Talk About Videogames (Minnesota, 2015), and the forthcoming Play Anything (Basic Books, 2016).

-He is a member of the editorial board of numerous journals, co-series editor of the Platform Studies book series at MIT Press, co-series editor of the Object Lessons series at The Atlantic and Bloomsbury, and an active participant in the commercial videogame industry.
+He is a member of the editorial board of numerous journals, co-series editor of the Platform Studies book series at MIT Press, co-series editor of the Object Lessons series at The Atlantic and Bloomsbury, and an award-winning game designer.